What are the main disadvantages of using WordPress for enterprise websites?

 In a typical WordPress scenario, only one person can edit a piece, page, or template at a time.
 This limitation is stark compared to the demands of modern digital environments where speed and multi-user collaboration are essential.

-With headless CMS platforms, multiple users can simultaneously work on content because the system can handle various requests without conflict.
+With headless CMS platforms, developers and editors can simultaneously work on content because the system can handle various requests without conflict.
 This setup speeds up content management processes and enhances the team's ability to collaborate effectively and efficiently.

 By enabling real-time updates and multiple editors, a headless CMS removes the sequential barriers of traditional WordPress, making it a robust solution for dynamic and collaborative digital workspaces.